 For those of us with large gardens, most commercially made compost bins are either too small or too expensive.

 Being the frugal gardener that I am, I sought a better way – after all, compost will break down in any number of containers.
 The stirring mechanisms in retail versions are a great idea, easy to use and speed the breakdown, but are they worth the price?

 The zero cost solution if you have the room, is to make a cold compost pile: throw your table scraps and yard waste in a big pile in your yard and let it break down, turning it once a week.
 This is called cold composting.
 To get the pile to heat up a little more, surround it with bales of hay which will break down and add good carbon material to your pile.
 You can also trench compost – dig a trench in a fallow garden bed and add table scraps and yard waste directly into the soil.

-You can make an inexpensive compost bin with a modified large black plastic garbage can, available at any hardware store for about ten dollars.
+The next best solution is to make an inexpensive compost bin at home with a modified large black plastic garbage can, available at any hardware store for about ten dollars.

-[box] Watch the video How to build a compost bin with shipping pallets [/box]
+Watch the video How to build a compost bin with shipping pallets

-What you need to build this compost bin:
+What you need to build this homemade compost bin: